martinky/qof/README.md

 Visual Studio Version Support
 -----------------------------

-The current version of the extension only support VS 2010.
+The current version of the extension supports VS 2010, 2013 and 2015.

 You can find an old version for VS 2008 in the [download section](https://github.com/martinky/qof/downloads).